rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 chr22  20275      36961    16686    500      0.0742     1         YES   114
 chr22  37118      61175    24057    500      0.0871     1         YES   114
 ```
-`CHR`: chromosome name
+`CHR`: chromosome name \
-`CHR.START`: start coordinate
+`CHR.START`: start coordinate \
-`CHR.END`: end coordinate
+`CHR.END`: end coordinate \
-`CHR.SIZE`: actual size on the chromosome (i.e., CHR.END - CHR.START)
+`CHR.SIZE`: actual size on the chromosome (i.e., CHR.END - CHR.START) \
-`NSITES`: number of SNPs in the window
+`NSITES`: number of SNPs in the window \
-`PROP.MISS`: proportion of missing genotypes
+`PROP.MISS`: proportion of missing genotypes \
-`PROP.PIS`: proportion of parcimony-informative SNPs
+`PROP.PIS`: proportion of parcimony-informative SNPs \
-`TREE`: whether a NJ tree could be calculated (if not, `NA` in this column and in the `.trees` file)
+`TREE`: whether a NJ tree could be calculated (if not, `NA` in this column and in the `.trees` file) \
-`NTIPS`: the number of tips in the tree (here twice the number of samples since the vcf contains phased diploid individuals, for unphased data it should be the number of samples)
+`NTIPS`: the number of tips in the tree (here twice the number of samples since the vcf contains phased diploid individuals, for unphased data it should be the number of samples).
+Note that this number can be smaller than the number of sequences, because some sequences are droped when they contain too much missing data. \

 Next we will see how to use these two files to filter and subset the trees.

 ## Inferring trees using likelihood approaches

 The `TopoWindows` R functions can only calculate NJ trees internaly.
 However, when `write.seq = T`, fasta alignments are written for each windows that can be analysed with an external software.
 The alignements are written in `test_sequences` with names like `chr22-67-20215.fasta`(CHR-CHR.START-CHR.END.fasta).
 I tend to use IQTREE for maximum-likelihood phylogenetic inference, but other softwares can also be used (e.g., RAxML) depending on preference, including Bayesian inference softwares.
-Here is how to calculate the tree with IQTREE in a UNIX comand line environment:
+Here is how to calculate the trees with IQTREE in a UNIX comand line environment:
 ```bash:
 cd test_sequences

 for i in *fasta
 do
 iqtree2 -s ${i} -m TEST+ASC -T 1